LACourtenay/HyperSkinCare_DL/README.md

     * ReLU and SGD configuration
     * ReLU and Adam configuration
     * Support Vector Machine Activation layers for each
+* <b> Example of the SSH file used to launch the algorithm in the Centre of Supercomputation of Castilla y León <b>
+    * launch.sh file
 --------------------------------------------------------

 Please cite this repository as: